 Summary: Sikes has murdered Nancy for betraying him and is on the run from the police.
 He sees visions of Nancy’s dead eyes which disturb him greatly.
 He returns to London to find a hiding place and when he reaches Fagin’s house, a lynch mob chases him out of the house to be arrested.
 Sikes grabs a rope to try and escape from the roof, but instead ends up accidentally hanging himself to death.

-Extract: Murder
+Extract: The Lynch Mob